As someone who has been searching for motivation for years and for a fool-proof way to achieve her goals, I’ve asked myself these questions a lot:

 Long-term goal (AKA the “Big Goal.”)

-I want to become a Navy SEAL.
+I want to serve in the United State’s Military.
 This is my BIG goal, and something I want to accomplish in the next two years.

 Sometimes your big goal might take more than two years; it might even take ten years depending on the goal!
 Any amount of time is perfect for what you want to achieve.
 Don’t let how long something takes get in the way of you achieving it.
 You are worth all the time and effort it takes to go for your goals.